domainsofapp/domainsofapp.github.io/_posts/2016-02-19-notable-quotations.md

 Be the kind of person your dog thinks you are. --Ghandi, if Ghandi was cool and not a pro-caste <insert_curse_word>

-When there's smoke, there's fire. --Origin Unknown, Dates Back to 43 B.C.
+When there's smoke, there's fire. --Origin Unknown (dates back to 43 BCE)

 What is the robbing of a bank compared to the founding of a bank? --Bertolt Brecht, Theatre Practitioner

+如果石油公司想买你家，家下就有油 在房子下面.
+Rúguǒ shíyóu gōngsī xiǎng mǎi nǐ jiā, jiā xià jiù yǒu yóu zài fángzi xiàmiàn.
+If an oil company wants to buy your home, there is oil under it. --Silicon Valley (TV show), S05E06 - Artificial Emotional Intelligence